Negotiation Skills

 Decision making

 Good negotiators can act decisively during a negotiation, given that it may be necessary to agree to a compromise as part of the negotiation.
 You need to be able to react decisively, keeping in mind that your decisions may have lasting effects on yourself or your company.
-It is important to think through your options carefully without overthinking your decision.
+It is essential to think through your options carefully without overthinking your decision.
 Going back and forth between your options without a clear answer might bring unnecessary stress.

 Emotional intelligence